-Selection criteria
+Selection criteria Essential selection criteria

-Essential selection criteria
+- Previous experience working within a Higher Education (HE) Building/Facilities Management - Demonstrable experience of managing multiple projects and people in both a hard and soft facilities role, successfully line managing both technical and support staff responsible for a wide range of hard and soft services in a similar environment. - Significant understanding of the technical infrastructure required to maintain a similar complex science, teaching and research environment: Mechanical, electrical, HVAC, utilities and laboratory services. - Up-to-date knowledge of health and safety legislation and best practice related to workshop/laboratory safety and work equipment. - Experience of statutory testing, compliance requirements and health and safety within a multidisciplinary, HE research environment. - The technical ability to be hands on when the situation required.

-- Experience of Facilities Management within Higher Education or equivalent research-based facility. - Up-to-date knowledge of health and safety legislation and best practice related to workshop/laboratory safety and work equipment. - Experience of statutory testing, compliance requirements and health and safety within a multidisciplinary, HE research environment. - Ability to respond to an emergency situation in a professional manner - Ability to prioritize work and to work autonomously - Good interpersonal skills with the ability to deal with a variety of people - Ability to persuade and influence management and staff to effect health & safety improvements. - A discrete and tactful approach to sensitive or confidential issues - Good IT skills, with knowledge of Microsoft Office packages (Word, Excel, PowerPoint, Outlook). - Ability to continuously develop IT systems for the effective monitoring of compliance activities within a large-scale building. - Excellent written communication skills, with ability to write method statements, reports, Departmental policy documents etc. - Willingness to undertake continuous professional development.
+- Ability to respond to an emergency in a professional manner - Ability to prioritize work and to work autonomously - Good interpersonal skills with the ability to deal with a variety of people - Ability to persuade and influence management and staff to effect health & safety improvements. - A discrete and tactful approach to sensitive or confidential issues - Excellent IT skills, with the ability to initiate and develop in-house systems that promote an efficient workflow.
+As a minimum, knowledge of Microsoft Office packages (Word, Excel, PowerPoint, Outlook). - Excellent written communication skills, with ability to write method statements, reports, Departmental policy documents etc. - A willingness to undertake continuous professional development.